StuartMacKay/django-project-template/README.md

     │   │   ├── static
     │   │   ├── templates
     │   │   │   ├── base.html
-    │   │   │   ├── robots.txt
-    │   │   │   └── site
+    │   │   │   └── main
     │   │   │       └── index.html
     │   │   ├── urls.py
-    │   │   ├── views
-    │   │   │   ├── index.py
-    │   │   │   ├── robots.py
-    │   │   │   └── sitemap.py
     │   │   └── wsgi.py
+    │   └── tests
+    ├── bin
+    ├── docs
-│   │   ├── tests
+    │   ├── howtos
+    │   └── snippets
-    │   ├── .env.example
+    ├── .env.example
-    │   ├── .envrc
+    ├── .envrc
-    │   ├── docker-compose.override.yml.example
+    ├── docker-compose.override.yml.example
-    │   ├── docker-compose.yml
+    ├── docker-compose.yml
-    │   ├── Dockerfile
+    ├── Dockerfile
-    │   ├── Makefile
+    ├── Makefile
-    │   ├── pyproject.toml
-    │   └── requirements
-    │       ├── development.in
-    │       ├── docs.in
-    │       ├── production.in
-    │       └── tests.in
-    └── docs
-        ├── howtos
-        └── snippets
+    └── pyproject.toml

-The ``backend`` directory contains the configuration files for the project tooling (Docker, etc.) The ``requirements`` are divided into separate files so only the dependencies for production or testing are installed.
-The code for Django is organised into a root ``project`` module.
+The ``root`` directory contains the configuration files for the project tooling (Docker, etc.).
+The code for Django is organised into a root ``main`` module.
 This in turn has all the configuration files needed to run the site.

-The ``apps`` module is where you add your code:

-..  code-block:: python

-    from apps.reports import models

-That way you can easily see which imports are from the project and which are from third-party libraries.
-It is simply a preference, since the ``backend`` directory is on the python path, ypu could add the apps there.
-Imports would then take the form:

-..  code-block:: python

-    from reports import models

-The only downside is more clutter in the ``backend`` directory, which is entirely subjective.

-The root module is named ``project`` purely as a default.
+The root module is named ``main`` purely as a default.
 Typically, this is named after the project/site, however, since it's just a python module, as long it is unique for the site, the name does not really matter.
-However, if you want to rename it then there is a script that will take care of it:

-..  code-block:: shell

-    cd backend
-    ./bin/rename-app <new name>

-Since this a one-time operation you can delete the script afterwards.

-If you are not using a Unix-like platform then you'll need to edit the files manually.
+If you must change it, then you'll need to edit the files manually.
 The How-To, "Rename The Project App" in the docs directory lists all the files, with the line numbers that need to change.

 How To Run
 ----------